Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection: Methodology

+Measuring the time of the ICME crossing requires determining the Leading-Edge (LE) and Trailing-Edge (TE) to the magnetic flux rope.
+The crossing time is an important parameter for the next paper in which we perform flux rope fitting to the TEC and RM simulated data.
+The size of the ICME impacts the strength of its magnetic field for producing the observed FR.
+The longer the integration baseline is to obtain the observed FR, the weaker the magnetic field has to be mathematically.
+Similarly, placing the TE in the incorrect point on the time series alters the orientation of the fitted flux rope.
+Obtaining the correct TE is an important endeavor for studying the structure of the MFR.

-Measuring the time of the CME crossing requires determining the Leading-Edge (LE) and Trailing-Edge (TE) to the magnetic flux rope.
-In FETCH data, measuring the group velocity of a signal is potentially too difficult.
-The phase velocity in contrast affects the observed signal frequency as discussed previously.
-The Leading-Edge is located in close vicinity to the sheath, or in the case of LOS observations, within it on the descending TEC side.
-This is visible in the expected FF observations shown in Figure \ref{fig:ffcomp}.
-As shown in Table \ref{tab:selected times}, the LE times correspond closely between this technique and the {\em in-situ} analysis of simulated Sun-Earth spacecraft data.
+The Leading-Edge is located in close vicinity to the sheath {\em in-situ}, or in the case of LOS observations, within it on the descending TEC side.
+It is visible in the expected FF observations.
+As shown in Table \ref{tab:selected times}, the LE times correspond closely between this technique of FF and the {\em in-situ} analysis of simulated Sun-Earth spacecraft data.